 3.3 Phytochemical characterization of the sorrel leaf supernatant

 Table 1 provides the analytical results for the optimized supernatant.
-All three parameters are an indication that the extraction protocol resulted in a bioactives-rich and anthocyanin-containing preparation from the sorrel leaves using only food-grade reagents.
+All three parameters are an indication that the extraction protocol resulted in a bioactive-rich and anthocyanin-containing preparation from the sorrel leaves using only food-grade reagents.